bekk/bekk-christmas/post/react/wip-swr.md

 ```
 The `key` is the cache key, `data` is the changed data object, and `shouldRevalidate` is whether or not to trigger revalidation of the data against the resource after mutating the data.

-For an even tidier usage, you can pull out the swiss army knife again, as the mutate function with a pre-set `key` is given through the `useSWR` hook; all you've got to do is ask!
+For an even tidier usage, you can pull out the Swiss army knife again, as the mutate function with a pre-set `key` is given through the `useSWR` hook; all you've got to do is ask!
 ```js
 const { data, error, isValidating, mutate } = useSWR(URL, fetcher);
 ```